- Food & Fun

 - Show Info

 "This is a super-easy, delicious chicken stew with vegetables and mushrooms and boneless, skinless chicken," says Rach.
 Bonus: "It's healthy and you can make it in not a lot of time."
-It's also perfect for this time of year when we are headed into warmer weather because the consistency is on the thin side for a stew, sort of between that of a soup and a stew, or what Rach calls a "stoup."
+It's also perfect for this time of year because the consistency is on the thin side for a stew, sort of between that of a soup and a stew, or what Rach calls a "stoup."
 John's Rosemary-Tini Cocktail, which shares two of the same ingredients as the soup—rosemary and lemon—is a delicious complement to sip on while you prepare the dish.

 Pro Tip from Rach: If you're like my mom and sister and don't like mushrooms, leave them out OR cook them in a separate pan so the people who do like them (me and John!) can add them to their portion.